Justmie/EnduranceScore/README.md

 ### Credits:

-Cyberjunky for making the Pyhton-garminconnect API wrapper to make it possible to get data from Garmin Connect.
+Cyberjunky for making the Python-garminconnect API wrapper to make it possible to get data from Garmin Connect.
 See: https://github.com/cyberjunky/python-garminconnect